 Control units may vary from prison to prison but they can be generally characterized as: Permanently designated prisons or cells in prisons that lock prisoners up in solitary or small group confinement for 22 or more hours a day with no congregate dining, exercise or other services, and virtually no programs for prisoners.
 Prisoners are placed in control units for extended periods of time.

 Please make a list of all the Control Units that you know of using the definition above.
-For each one indicate:
+For each prison, separately indicate:

-- About how many people are in it?
+- How many people are in isolation at this prison?